 Growing Vital Churches

 Drought isn’t something people usually think of when it comes to “disasters”.
 We can instantly see the damage done by a cyclone or a bushfire, but drought is often a long term series of disasters that progressively impact whole communities.
+Drought is one cause of rural and regional hardship.
+But there are others.

 - a visit and a listening ear